Questions About Family or Cosmetic Dentistry?

 How often should I visit the dentist?

 You should visit the dentist at least twice a year.
 A dental exam can reveal early signs of decay and disease that you may not see or feel.
 Catching these conditions early can help control them before them get worse and harder to treat.
-Additionally, getting a cleaning by a trained professional will remove plaque in areas you may have missed or cannot reach.

 How often should I brush and floss my teeth?